 So, why did I hitchhike in college?
 Let me provide some perspective on where I spent my formative years.
 For the first 18 years, I lived in the Lake Park subdivision, just south of Racine.
 Racine is an industrial town in Southeastern Wisconsin where the key industries were factories and foundries.
 We lived a half-mile from the Case Factory/Foundry.
 My older brother used to tease me when I didn’t do my homework, he’d say, “Ping, Pong, Pang, Ping, Pong, Pang, Ping, Pong, Pang.”
 I got the message, awful place to work, if you spend over 10 or 20 years at such a place, your soul gradually disappears.
 It's no coincidence that no more than 100 feet from the entrance to the Case Factory, a bar, the Lake Park Tavern (now Asch's Place).
 My point is that many of my neighbors and friends were accepting of that type of work – some lacked ambition, some provincial, and some lacking skills to find meaningful work.
 I didn’t want to end up like that.
 Never in a million years would I even consider working there, except for a summer job to help pay for university.
 Not surprisingly, I still didn’t want to do my homework.

 Ultimately, I hitchhiked because it was fun and cheap, and challenging.
 You had to focus on that one vehicle that may be willing to provide a lift.
 If you were being shut out with no prospects, you experiment but all the while you maintain your hitchhiking etiquette.
 One trick, you hold your university backpack and actual books in your arms, conveying to those entering the Interstate that you’re a student and just want to get home.
 (Besides, it's a good bicep exercise.)
-There are times you could grab your black marker and legal pad from your school backpack to create a makeshift sign, especially if you’ve had no luck without one.
+There are times you could grab your black marker and legal pad from your school backpack to create a makeshift sign, especially if up to that point you had no luck.
 Sometimes, a change of where you stand is warranted, and sometimes a wave might do the trick too (Believe it or not, but sometimes a wave got me a ride too).
 As I mentioned before, it’s an art and a science, and my goal was to efficiently get a lift all the while engaging in the acceptable behavior of this social group of hitchhiking.
 In my view, that’s the key to hitchhiking etiquette.